justinnas/StarHue-Color-Picker/README.md

 ## **Source Code**

 The application is developed in C# using the .NET Framework 4.8.
 If you prefer, you're welcome to review the source code and compile the application yourself.<br/><br/>
-The setup wizard is made using [InnoSetup](https://jrsoftware.org/isinfo.php).
+The setup wizard was made using [InnoSetup](https://jrsoftware.org/isinfo.php).

 <br>